Online Reputation: How to Monitor and Respond to Customer Reviews

 Posting a response shows you are listening to your buyers and taking action.
 Write your post in words that directly address the complaining poster's concerns.

-If it is really serious, invite the buyer to contact you and include your email address or phone number.
+If serious, invite the buyer to contact you and include your email address or phone number.
 It shows you are trying.
-Just like in your store, a carefully written response can turn a negative situation into a positive one.
+Like in your store, a carefully written response can turn a negative situation into a positive one.
 You can even turn an angry person into a raving fan.

-Yes, there are “haters,” out there who just love to vent online.
+Yes, there are “haters” out there who love to vent online.
 Since they have a free forum, they love to tell everyone they were wronged.
-When you respond to them, just tell those negative reviewers that you took their comments seriously and are working to make your business even better.
+When you respond to them, tell those negative reviewers that you took their comments seriously and are working to improve your business.

 Don't encourage them.
 When you look at negative reviews as informal shopper surveys that help you identify and rectify business problems, you can welcome the chance to respond rather than sweat the review.